sotodavid/Data-challenge---Kernel-Methods-MVA/README.md

-# Data-challenge---Kernel-Methods-MVA
-Kaggle data challenge of the MVA course "Kernel methods for machine learning"
+# Data challenge - Kernel Methods MVA

 This repository contains our code for the Kaggle data challenge of the MVA course "Kernel methods for machine learning".
-The "Main" script is provided as a jupyter notebook as well as a python code.
+The notebook reproducing our best submission is Main.ipynb, the latter is also provided as a python code under "Main.py".

 Our team is composed of Gonzalo REINOSO and David SOTO, a.k.a.
 "Les dénoyauteurs".